 Hedging and Finance-Linked Derivative Products

-- Interpretation, review, and negotiation of ISDA Master Agreements, Credit Support Annexes, transaction confirmations, financing-linked termination and security provisions, cross-netting, cross-margining and master netting agreements, exemptions from regulatory margin-posting obligations under CFTC, SEC and Prudential Regulator regulations, and various ISDA protocols, definitions, annexes and supplements;
+- interpretation, review, and negotiation of ISDA Master Agreements, Credit Support Annexes, transaction confirmations, financing-linked termination and security provisions, cross-netting and cross-margining agreements and various ISDA protocols, definitions, annexes and supplements;

-- Related corporate/fund governance matters such as development of internal hedging and derivatives policies, board and executive level resolutions and committee approvals, partnership and management authorization issues, due diligence on and analysis of applicable requirements and obligations under existing credit facility and other transaction agreements, and advice on applicable regulatory exemptions and other compliance requirements, including differences between the total prohibition of insider trading in securities markets versus allowance of trading (particularly for hedging) on the basis of material non-public information in US and EU commodities markets so long as such information is not obtained fraudulently or is not required to be disclosed by contract or an otherwise applicable disclosure obligation;
+- related corporate/fund governance matters such as development of internal hedging and derivatives policies, board and executive level approvals, partnership and management authorization issues, due diligence on and analysis of applicable requirements and obligations under existing credit facility and other transaction agreements, and advice on applicable regulatory exemptions and other compliance requirements;

-- Representation of borrowers, sponsors, lenders and hedge counterparties in real estate financing transactions in connection with interest rate swap and cap transactions and related provisions of credit agreements, security agreements, mortgages/deeds of trust, and intercreditor agreements;
+- representation of borrowers, sponsors, lenders and hedge counterparties in real estate financing transactions in connection with interest rate swap and cap transactions and related provisions of credit agreements, security and intercreditor agreements;

-- Representation of financial institutions and other creditors on intercreditor disputes in relation to swap and derivatives portfolios, including analysis and advice on intercreditor rights and advice on available courses of action, and negotiation of settlement agreements, liquidations, cancellations and unwinds of swaps; and
+- representation of financial institutions and other creditors on intercreditor disputes in relation to swap and derivatives portfolios, including analysis and advice on intercreditor rights and advice on available courses of action, and negotiation of settlement agreements and unwinds of swaps; and